 - As an organization, you can obtain a DUNS number at no cost by calling the toll-free DUNS number request line at 1-866-705-5711. - Individuals who apply for grant awards or cooperative agreements from the Federal Government are exempt from this requirement.

-Confirmation of Listing in Central Contractor Registration
+Confirmation of Listing in System for Award Management